nlpub/russe-evaluation/russe/evaluation/README.md

 Running evaluation script
 --------------------

-This are instructions are for Ubuntu Linux, but the script should works well on Mac OSX and Windows as well (just install required dependencies).
+This are instructions are for Ubuntu Linux, but the script should work well on Mac OSX and Windows as well (just install required dependencies).

 1. Clone the git repository: